-The basic purposes of homework are practice, preparation for new learning and elaboration of learning.
-Homework assigned for practice should only be assigned after students are provided an opportunity for guided practice.
-Homework should be assessed for attempt, not mastery.
-Homework is most effective when teachers provide comments.
+The basic purposes of independent practice, preparation for new learning and elaboration of learning.
+Independent practice assigned should only be assigned after students are provided an opportunity for guided practice.
+Independent practice should be assessed for attempt, not mastery.
+Independent practice is most effective when teachers provide comments.